Disassembly (malcat.asm)

 CFG.align()

 method, this is merely an approximation of the start of the instruction.
-For some architectures (e.g. x86) getting the real start of the instruction is not always decidable.start_of_instr = malcat.asm.align(0x100)
+For some architectures (e.g. x86) getting the real start of the instruction is not always decidable.start_of_instr = analysis.asm.align(0x100)

 ea (int) – effective address for the query